suv9/Project-Repository-8086/README.md

 This is my personal repository to submit all my individual assignments that I do throughout this class.
 >
 ## License information
-This project is licensed under the ..
+This project is licensed under the GNU GENERAL PUBLIC LICENSE
-See the License.md file for more details about the license.
+See the License file for more details about the license.
 >
 ## Contributors:
 Sujana Panta